dbiir/rainbow/README.md

 Rainbow does not need to be installed.
 It does not change anything except your CREATE TABLE statements.

-Follow the steps in [Rainbow Core](https://github.com/dbiir/rainbow/tree/master/rainbow-core) to used it.
+Follow the steps in [Rainbow Core](https://github.com/dbiir/rainbow/tree/master/rainbow-core) to use it.

 ## Project Structure
 * **rainbow-core**